 - kosher salt and pepper to taste

-- Return the short ribs to the pot and pour in apple juice and stock/broth.
-Bring everything to a boil and then cover with a sturdy lid or tight foil and place in the oven at 350 degrees for 2 to 2 ½ hours.
-These can also be left longer if needed.
-It's tough to ruin short ribs.
+- Return the short ribs to the pot and pour in apple juice and broth.
+Bring everything to a boil and cover with the lid.
+Place in the oven at 350F degrees for 2 to 2½ hours.
+These can also be left a little longer if needed, or until the meat is tender and falling off the bone.

 - To make these short ribs Whole30 compliant, simply omit the sugar and honey.